tournepivoine/shinpokered-fr/README.md

 New Music
 ====
 - Mewtwo has its own battle theme: A demake of the iconic Stadium track!
 It features some creative deviations to give it a distinct Game Boy feel while fitting with Mewtwo's mystique.
 Composed by LuciShrimp.
-- Mew and the Kantonian Birds have their own battle theme, a demake of the FireRed/LeafGreen pitch-shifted remix.
+- Mew and the Legendary Birds have their own battle theme, a demake of the FireRed/LeafGreen pitch-shifted remix.
 Not simply pitching it up, percussion elements have been added to give it that rustic FRLG "feel" that distinguishes it from the original games.
 Composed by LuciShrimp.
-	- Limited static encounters, such as the Power Plant Voltorb/Electrode, Snorlax, and the restored prototype Omega, also use this theme, much like Let's Go Pikachu and Eevee.
+	- Limited static encounters, such as the two sleeping Snorlax, and the restored prototype Omega, also use this theme.
 - Pokemon Yellow's various tracks have been backported, such as Jessie and James's encounter theme.
 - Several pieces of unused music, including Digda01, Victory4, Field6, Kincho01, and Giovanni's theme have been implemented.
 	- A remix of the unused Koukan (trading) music is also used as a town theme.
 Composed by BGVC.